volterraedge/terraform-provider-volterra/docs/resources/volterra_cluster.md

 ### Common Params

-Common TLS parameters used in both upstream and downstream connections.
+Common TLS parameters used in upstream connections.

 `cipher_suites` - (Optional) will be used. (`String`).